r-lib/isoband/cran-comments.md

 * R version 3.6.0 on x86_64-apple-darwin15.6.0 (64-bit) (local install)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

-There was one NOTE: New maintainer
+## Reverse dependencies
-I added my middle initial to my name, and this triggered the note.
+No issues.
+Checked with revdepcheck::revdep_check().